BE INSPIRED

 Share Moses' Story on Facebook

-Do these stories inspire you to take the first step for people living with cerebral palsy?
+Do these stories motivate you to get moving for people with cerebral palsy?

 How you've stepped up